List of A Song of Ice and Fire characters: Mance Rayder

-Mance Rayder is a former member of the Night's Watch who later deserted.
+Mance Rayder is a former member of the Night's Watch who deserted.
 Since then, he has become known as "King-beyond-the-Wall".
-In A Storm of Swords, he unites all the wildlings under his command and leads them to attack the Wall from the south trying to guide his people to safety from the advancing White Walkers.
+In A Storm of Swords, he unites all the wildlings under his command and leads them to attack the Wall from the south, trying to guide his people to safety from the advancing White Walkers.
 His vanguard is defeated by Jon Snow at the Wall.
-During a parlay with Jon, Stannis Baratheon and his army rout the wildlings, and Mance is taken prisoner.
+During a parley with Jon, Stannis Baratheon and his army rout the wildlings, and Mance is taken prisoner.
 Stannis orders Mance to be burned alive in A Dance with Dragons, but Jon later discovers that the priestess Melisandre used magic to disguise Rayder as the wildling who was burned in his place, escaping execution.
 Jon orders Mance to rescue Arya Stark, not knowing the girl is actually Jeyne Poole.
 In Winterfell, the party secretly kills off several of Roose Bolton's men, creating tension in Winterfell, and enlists the help of Theon Greyjoy to smuggle Jeyne out of the castle, but Mance is forced to stay behind.
 Ramsay Bolton later sends a letter to Jon claiming that he has captured Mance and is holding him prisoner.

 Ygritte

-Ygritte (/ˈiːɡrɪt/ EE-grit) is a wildling spearwife renowned for her fierce and headstrong nature, and is considered by many wildlings to be beautiful due to her exceptionally red hair, although Jon Snow considers her to be rather plain-looking.
-Ygritte first encounters Jon in A Clash of Kings, when she and her band of three wildling scouts are surprise-attacked by a group of Night's Watch rangers led by the famed Qhorin Halfhand, among whom is a young recruit Jon Snow.
-Most of her band is killed and she is personally captured by Jon, but Jon refuses the order to execute Ygritte because of her gender, and later releases her in secret.
-She rejoins the wildlings, and is present when Rattleshirt traps Qhorin and Jon in a cave, resulting in Jon feigning surrender by killing Qhorin.
+Ygritte (/ˈiːɡrɪt/) is a wildling spearwife renowned for her fierce and headstrong nature and considered by many wildlings to be beautiful due to her exceptionally red hair.
+However, Jon Snow considers her rather plain-looking.
+Ygritte first encounters Jon in A Clash of Kings, when she and her band of three wildling scouts are surprise-attacked by a group of Night's Watch rangers led by the famed Qhorin Halfhand, among whom is a young recruit, Jon Snow.
+Most of her band is killed, and she is personally captured by Jon, but Jon refuses the order to execute Ygritte because of her gender, and later releases her in secret.
+She rejoins the wildlings and is present when Rattleshirt traps Qhorin and Jon in a cave, resulting in Jon feigning surrender by killing Qhorin.
 Ygritte speaks up for Jon when other wildlings raise suspicion towards Jon, and again when Mance Rayder doubts Jon's sincerity since he did not inform the wildlings of Lord Commander Mormont's ranging.
-Ygritte voluntarily transfers to Tormund Giantsbane's group in order to stay with Jon, and they begin a sexual relationship as the wildling raiders attached to Thenn leader Styr are sent to scale over the Wall on Mance's orders aiming to attack Castle Black from the rear.
+Ygritte voluntarily transfers to Tormund Giantsbane's group to stay with Jon, and they begin a sexual relationship as the wildling raiders attached to Thenn leader Styr are sent to scale over the Wall on Mance's orders, aiming to attack Castle Black from the rear.
 Ygritte continues to defend Jon, but when Jon defects at Queenscrown to return to the Night's Watch, she shoots Jon in the calf with an arrow on the run.
 Ygritte later participates in Styr's attack on Castle Black, and is fatally shot in the chest by an arrow in the ensuing battle and dies in Jon's arms.